gemadam/SE-final-project/README.md

 > **Notification** - Informing the user about conflict during program execution.

 > **Search** - A process of searching the input directory to find all files to be flattened into one folder and moved to the destination directory.

+> **Operating system** - The software that manages computer resources and creates the environment for running the program.

+> **Program** - Flattening algorithm written in a programming language.

 > **Subfolder** - Folder located inside Input/Destination directory hierarchy.
 Can contain other subfolders.